 The owner of a manufacturing company called our agency looking for Google Ads help.
 One of their challenges was the amount of money they were spending.
 It seemed to the owner that he was spending a lot of money but not seeing any return.

 Reducing your spend can be tricky as it involves many factors.
 However, three common factors that can lead to increased spend include: Not using the right keyword match; not staying on top of negative keywords; and handing over control to an outsider.

 Not using the right keyword match

-Understanding the differences between broad match, modified broad, and phrase match, and when to use which method (and why) takes time.
-Sometimes a modified broad works for one campaign but blows another campaign’s budget right out of the water.
+Understanding the differences between broad match and phrase match, and when to use either method (and why) takes time.
+Sometimes a broad works for one campaign but blows another campaign’s budget right out of the water.